tom-draper/digital-sky/README.md

 For more extreme skies, modify the random config generator function `randConfig()` in `src/config.ts` to your liking.

+## Public Gallery

+Post some of your favourite generations to the <a href="https://gist.github.com/tom-draper/ca5a0aae574a0f4e399080595b9c19a5" target="_blank">public gallery</a>.

 ## Contributions

 Contributions, issues and feature requests are welcome.